-where $\boldsymbol{d}=(d_1,d_2,d_3,d_4,d_5)$ with $d_1=y_{111,2}+x_{110}-y_{110,1}+x_{001}-y_{001,1}+y_{000,2}+0.5$, $d_2=y_{111,3}+x_{011}-y_{011,1}+x_{100}-y_{100,1}+y_{000,3}+0.5$, $d_3=y_{111,4}+x_{101}-y_{101,1}+x_{010}-y_{010,1}+y_{000,4}+0.5$, $d_4=x_{111}-\sum_{u=1}^{4}y_{111,u}+N-x_{0}-\sum_{u=1}^{4}y_{000,u}+0.5$, $d_5=y_{111,1}+y_{110,1}+y_{011,1}+y_{100,1}+y_{101,1}+y_{010,1}+y_{001,1}+y_{000,1}+0.5$, and $w_l=\log\left[1+\exp(-b_l)\right]$.
+where $\boldsymbol{d}=(d_1,d_2,d_3,d_4,d_5)$ with $d_1=y_{111,2}+x_{110}-y_{110,1}+x_{001}-y_{001,1}+y_{000,2}+0.5$, $d_2=y_{111,3}+x_{011}-y_{011,1}+x_{100}-y_{100,1}+y_{000,3}+0.5$, $d_3=y_{111,4}+x_{101}-y_{101,1}+x_{010}-y_{010,1}+y_{000,4}+0.5$, $d_4=x_{111}-\sum_{u=1}^{4}y_{111,u}+N-n-\sum_{u=1}^{4}y_{000,u}+0.5$, $d_5=y_{111,1}+y_{110,1}+y_{011,1}+y_{100,1}+y_{101,1}+y_{010,1}+y_{001,1}+y_{000,1}+0.5$, and $w_s=\log\left[1+\exp(-b_s)\right]$.
 The full conditional distribution of the parameter of interest $N$ is given by

-where $y_{000,5}=N-x_{0}-\sum_{u=1}^{4}y_{000,u}$, and NB denotes for negative binomial distribution.
-The detailed derivations of the full conditional distributions are provided in the Appendix \ref{Derev_alpha}-\ref{Derev_N}.
-Now, one can easily execute the algorithm provided in Section \ref{Bayesian} to generate sample from the posterior distribution $\boldsymbol{\theta}$ using Gibbs sampling.
-A summary statistics of the posterior distribution can be used to find a point estimate of $N$ based on a suitable choice of loss function.
-We refer these estimates as THBM-I. The associated R-programme is provided in Section 5 of the Supplementary Material.
+where $y_{000,5}=N-n-\sum_{u=1}^{4}y_{000,u}$, and NB denotes for negative binomial distribution.
+The detailed derivations of the full conditional distributions are provided in Sections 3.3-3.5 of the Supplementary Material.
+Now, one can easily execute the algorithm provided in Section \ref{Bayesian} to generate a sample from the posterior distribution $\boldsymbol{\theta}$ using Gibbs sampling.
+Therefore, summary statistics of the posterior distribution can be used to find a point estimate of $N$ based on a suitable choice of loss function.
+We refer to this estimate as THBM-I. The associated R-programme is provided in Section 5 of the Supplementary Material.